Before I show you the best gaming laptop under $500, there are two things you need to know.

 The screen is a 1080p Full HD display that gets the job done.
 Sure, it is a bit dim, and the color accuracy is not perfect.
 But for only 500 bucks, you can’t both have a perfect screen and powerful hardware.
 Sure, there are some design flaws, like the so-so screen and the bad trackpad.
 But wait, there’s more…

 The storage is a 1TB 5400 rpm HDD.
 One terabyte is enough storage for most people.
 The 5400 rpm, compared to the faster hard drives 7200 rpm, makes it a bit slow.
-But the latest generation of the Ram, DDR4, and 8GB of it somewhat makes up for it.
+But 8GB of the latest generation of the Ram, DDR4 and the powerful CPU Intel Core i5 6200U makes up for it.
 The battery life is good.
 It can handle around 5 hours of web surfing or around 3 hours of gaming before you need to plug it in.

 |Great Price/Performance ratio||Too sensitive trackpad|